 - Will transferring to a new card affect my credit?

-If you close the older account, your score may temporarily decrease because it’s based partly on how long you’ve had your accounts and how much of your available credit you’re using.
-In some cases, it may be better to keep the first card open.
+If you close the old account, your score may temporarily decrease because it could be based partly on how long you’ve had your accounts and how much of your available credit you’re using, also known as your credit utilization ratio.

-One way a balance transfer might improve your credit score is if you open a new card and as part of the balance transfer offer, you’re approved for a higher credit limit.
+One way a balance transfer might improve your credit score is if you open a new card as part of the balance transfer offer, and you’re approved for a higher credit limit.
 That would increase your available credit, so the percentage of your debt wouldn’t be as large.
 The bottom line is balance transfers are a great way to transfer high-interest debt to low-interest debt, and if you already have good credit, paying your statement on time and making the minimum payments may help you achieve excellent credit.

 - Can I transfer the balance again?